yanir75/kubehcl/README.md

 **This project is not affiliated or endorsed by any of the projects/companies stated above or any other project/company at all.**

 ## Tool usage
 kubehcl renders HCL files and deploys them to kubernetes.
-This tool is used as a template engine, as a result, most of the resource definition is the user's responsibility.
+This tool is used as a template engine.
+As a result, the user is responsible for the definitions of the resources, there is no concrete schema for the resouce.
+However, the resources will still be validated to match the current kubernetes version.
 Please take a look at the example folder [example](/example/) for kubehcl configuration files.

 ## Installation